-Reason: To mitigate flood risk, in accordance with the advice of United Utilities & LCC Drainage and Policy 24 of the Rossendale Core Strategy DPD (2011).
+Reason: To promote sustainable development, secure proper drainage and to manage the risk of flooding and pollution, in accordance with the advice of United Utilities & LCC Drainage and Policy 24 of the Rossendale Core Strategy DPD (2011).

 5. The new estate road shall be constructed in accordance with the Lancashire County Council Specification for Construction of Estate Roads to at least base course level before first occupation of any of the dwellings hereby permitted and all works shall be completed within 3 months of first occupation of the final dwellings, the surface-finish of roads/footways/associated retaining structures to first be agreed in writing by the Local Planning Authority.